unverbuggt/mkdocs-encryptcontent-plugin/README.md

             user5: 'password5'
 ```

-These levels may be only one password (f.ex. classified), a list of multiple passwords (f.ex. confidential) or multiple username/password pairs (f.ex. secret).
+These levels may be only one password (f.ex. classified), a list of multiple passwords (f.ex. confidential)
+or multiple username/password pairs (f.ex. secret).
 It is possible to reuse credentials at different levels.

 >Note that a "list of multiple passwords" comes with a downside: All entries may be tested because unlike "user/password pairs"
->there is no hint to determine the distinct entry to try (At least I found no hint that wouldn't make it easier for a brute force attacker).
+>there is no hint to determine the distinct entry to try
+>(At least I found no hint that wouldn't make it easier for a brute force attacker).
 >This means, that a high `kdf_pow` could cause long waiting time even if the right password was entered.

 The plugin will generate one secret key for each level, which is then used to encrypt the assigned sites.

-It is good practice to assign the same level to all pages within a navigation branch,
-this way the secret keys are taken from storage and one doesn't need to re-enter credentials.

-- Start Page
-- Help
-- Secret Groups
-    - Group alpha (level: alpha)
-        - Sub Site A (level: alpha)
-            - SubSub Site Aa(level: alpha)
-        - Sub Site B (level: alpha)
-    - Group beta (level: beta)
-        - Sub Site A (level: beta)
-        - Sub Site B (level: beta)
-            - SubSub Site Ba (level: beta)

 #### Password inventory in external file

-You can define password levels in an external yaml file and use it with `password_file`.
+You can define password levels in an external yaml file and link it with `password_file`.
+The intention is to separate sensitive information from configuration options.

 ```yaml
 plugins: